shabiel/vista-book/manuscript/intro_to_mumps1.md

 flush to the left, they are not a command, and every line under them contains a space at the beginning.
 These items are all significant.

+I know I will forget to mention this; I just remembered while writing another
+section: Case sensitivity: Any M expression is not case sensitive; however, any elements entered by the user (e.g. labels, variable names) are case sensitive.

 ### Line Labels
 Any identifier flush to the left is called a line label.
 Essentially, like in other languages, it is a label that could be a goto target.
 Except in MUMPS, it is